appbricks/spacenode-cookbook/README.md

   > Current only AWS is supported, although Azure and Google can be used using a private image of the appliance.
 Please contact AppBricks support if you need to install to either of those clouds.

   Two control files were created when you initialized your workspace.
-The first control file should contain your public cloud account credentials and is named `cloud-credentials`.
+The first control file should contain your public cloud account credentials and is named `cloud-creds.sh`.
 You will need to retrieve the credentials from you public cloud accounts and add them to the corresponding variable in the control file.

   ```
   # AWS IaaS credentials for Terraform